-LinkedIn Connector - Configuration Guide
+LinkedIn - Configuration Guide

 The LinkedIn Developer Platform facilitates integration of Expertflow CX with LinkedIn.
 Expertflow CX interacts with content generated by a LinkedIn Page so third-party application must use an Access Token to authorise API requests on behalf of a LinkedIn member or organisation.
 The Access Token carries the scope of permissions granted to the application, such as reading page posts, comments or publishing content.
 To enable this integration, developers must create and configure a LinkedIn App through the LinkedIn Developer Portal, which allows Expertflow CX to communicate with the LinkedIn platform.